petioptrv/bot-letter/README.md

 This new approach brings down the estimated cost to 0.16 for issues where the articles had to be summarized, and 0.001 for issues where all articles summaries were already cached.
 This brings the viability into the realm of the possible.
 The question now is, how much will the quality of the issues suffer?

+However, during the preparation of the training data (see the Jupyter Notebook [relevancy-training-data-generation.ipynb](notebooks%2Frelevancy-training-data-generation.ipynb)), it was observed that most custom newsletter descriptions do not yield interesting newsletter issues.
+The descriptions can be quite specific (e.g. "I want news about the EV market.
+I am mostly interested in technological advances in the field."), and for most of those, there is simply not enough relevant news articles produced daily to fill a newsletter issue.

 ## Technologies Used